 The County of Santa Clara's regional park system covers both urban and mountain parks with a diverse mix of trails, lakes, streams, and open space environments.
 It is one of the most diverse recreational areas in all of California.
 The agency currently operates 29 county parks and nearly 46,000 acres of protected space.

 The county has an online tool called "Parkfinder," that lets you search the system by keyword, location, or type of activity.
-When I did a search for parks with hiking trails, I was given a list of 29 different options.
 The tool even allows you to specify criteria like "dogs on leash" to find out which trails allow pets.

 San Mateo County operates 21 parks with dozens of divers trails across the county from the San Francisco Bay to the Pacific Coast.